-Accounting Standards require us to report income when it is received.
+The above numbers are based on accounting standards that require not for profit entities in some instances to take grant revenue to income on receipt and before the corresponding expenses are incurred.
 This overstates income at the beginning of the project where the project goes over several years.
 The process for reporting unspent funds may also vary depending upon the contract deliverables specified in the funding contract received by LNSW.